Skip to content

 Interpretation

-• Low frequencies (\(\omega \approx 0\)) correspond to long-term trends (slow-moving components in the TS)
+• Low frequencies (\(\omega \approx 0\)): Correspond to long-term trends or slow-moving components in the TS.

-• Peaks in \(S(\omega)\) indicate dominant period components at specific frequencies.1
+• Peaks in \(S(\omega)\): Indicate dominant periodic components at specific frequencies.1

 Examples